lackos/ITSL/Markdown/Chapter9/conceptual.md

+# Chapter Nine: Support Vector Machines
-# Chapter 9 Conceptual Problems
+# Conceptual Problems

 ## Problem One
 ### Part a)
 The Hyperplane $H_1 = 1 + 3X_1 - X_2 = 0$ is plotted below.